-During the interviews, the informants expressed their struggles in dealing with the early stages of the pandemic.
-In March 2020, like most countries worldwide, the Indonesian government enforced a massive lockdown.
-All non-essential businesses are not allowed to open.
-When the government lifted the lockdown and allowed businesses to operate in mid-

-2022, the researchers visited batik centers in Java, which are usually busy with buyers, including foreign tourists.
-Only one batik shop stayed open in a craft center that previously accommodated dozens of SMEs.
+During the interviews, informants expressed their struggles in dealing with the early stages of the pandemic.
+In March 2020, similar to most countries, the Indonesian government enforced a massive lockdown.
+No nonessential businesses are allowed to open.
+When the government lifted the lockdown and allowed businesses to operate in mid-2022, the researchers visited batik centers in Java, which are usually busy with buyers, including foreign tourists.
+Only one batik shop remained open in a craft center that previously accommodated dozens of SMEs.
 The batik SMEs experienced an average 70-80% decrease in sales; many could no longer support themselves and went bankrupt.
-This situation was typical in other batik centers.
+This situation is typical for other batik centers.

-The informants mentioned that mid-2021 to mid-2022 was the most challenging period.
+The informants mentioned that the period from mid-2021 (around July of that year) to early February 2022 was the most challenging.
 Most have laid off employees while still paying modest wages.
-SMEs survived by utilizing all internal resources to obtain cash flow.
+SMEs survive by utilizing all internal resources to obtain cash flow.
 The quotes below represent the sentiments of most business owners:

-"In the early pandemic, ma'am, we cannot work; the fishing business (next-door) was closed, we were closed, almost everything was closed.
-At that time, I had no guests (buyers).
+"In the early pandemic, ma'am, we cannot work; the fishing business (next door) was closed, we were closed, almost everything was closed.
+At the time, I had no guests (buyers).
 If this continued, I would have to lay off employees, right?
 I didn't want to.
 I have a team of cuttings and tailors.
 Therefore, jobs were switched to the back of the store to make personal protective equipment (PPE).
 PPE was what the hospital needed and was in huge demand then." (bold added.)

 "During the pandemic, employees worked from home to lengthen our breath (cashflow).
-There were no batik orders, so employees made prayer mats during that time.
-We then created various things, including the creation of Middle Eastern rice.
-It is simply rice with spices.
+There were no batik orders, so the employees made prayer mats during that time.
+We then created various things, including Middle Eastern rice.
+It is simply rice with spice.
 We also need cash flow during the pandemic, right?
-So, employees must be willing to sell [the Middle Eastern rice]." (bold added.)
+So, employees must be willing to sell [Middle Eastern rice]." (bold added.)

 "It is more efficient if we work to utilize the available materials.
-For example, negligee, let's focus on the nightgown first.
-We could start doing the usual things, like shirts and uniforms, when it's normal.
-We'll create a lot more." (bold added.)
+For example, negligee.
+Let us first focus on nightgowns.
+We can start doing the usual things, such as shirts and uniforms when it is normal. we will create a lot more." (bold added.)

-As business actors, the informants maintained their establishment as firmly as possible.
-They made use of available materials, production facilities, and workers.
-When the government allowed non-essential sectors to operationalize, they collaborated with other batik SMEs (a.k.a., their competitors) to jointly buy materials from suppliers to gain some bargaining power by reaching greater volume.
-They also made arrangements to do cross-selling, where they entrusted each other to sell products in their respective shop.
-Here is a quote describing their wholeheartedness.
+As business actors, informants maintained their establishment as firmly as possible.
+They made use of the available materials, production facilities, and workers.
+When the government allowed non-essential sectors to operationalize, they collaborated with other batik SMEs (i.e., their competitors) to jointly purchase materials from suppliers to gain bargaining power by reaching greater volume.
+They also made arrangements to cross-sell, where they entrusted each other with selling products in their respective shops.
+Here is a quote describing wholeheartedness.

 "My employees were sent home, but I still give them (salary) as much as possible.
 Yes, as much as I can, using my savings.
-Later, I ended up making masks after my savings had run out.
+Later, I ended up making masks after my savings ran out.
 Whatever it takes (to save the business and employees)."

-Following Goulding's (2005) guidance, this study extracted two themes as SMEs' endeavors during the pandemic and one representing expected outcomes.
+Following Goulding's (2005) guidance, this study extracted two themes: SMEs' endeavors during the pandemic and one representing expected outcomes.
 Each theme represents a cluster of actions and aspirations of SMEs.
-To validate the findings, four researchers thoroughly studied the narratives and listed the efforts and changes experienced by SMEs.
+To validate the findings, four researchers thoroughly studied the narratives and listed the efforts and changes experienced by the-SMEs.
 After coding separately, researchers discussed the results and suggested a meaningful theme for each coding group.
-Table 1 provides the details of these results.
+Table 1 provides details of these results.